 Web jargon busted: what these digital terms really mean

-In aid of Professional Beauty's Software Week, taking place June 8–14, PB's social media editor Chris Halpin explains what some of the most common online marketing acronyms and social media terms really mean, and how to use them to your advantage.
+Digital and social media expert Chris Halpin explains what some of the most common online marketing acronyms and social media terms really mean, and how to use them to your advantage.

 While there are plenty of great resources out there to learn how to get ahead on social media, it can be easy to forget about the basics.
 With so many terms that are only perhaps clear to a “social guru”, someone just starting out can be overwhelmed.
 Here’s a breakdown of some of the key phrases used in social media and online advertising that you need to know about.

 Social media terms

 Reach: The reach of a piece of content refers to the number of unique people who have viewed it.
 You may also see reference to “organic reach”; this is the number of unique people who have seen the content without it being promoted (e.g. through Facebook Ads).

 Impressions: Impressions on a piece of content refers to the number of times that content has been seen.
 This can include the same person seeing that content on more than one occasion.